ShravyaB-21/Cryptology_2026_HW.txt/README.md

-For any five real-world applications, investigate the security controls used to protect users and data.
+2.For any five real-world applications, investigate the security controls used to protect users and data.
 Classify the controls based on whether they provide Confidentiality, Integrity, or Availability, and determine how these controls help in preventing, detecting, and recovering from security attacks.
 Mention the mechanisms and protocols involved.
    ---------------------------------------------------------------------------------------------------------------------------------------------------------------------

 |Application     |Security control              | CIA           | Preventing               | Dectecting      | Recovering   | Mechanism/Protocol          |